Your basket is currently empty!

 If you are an unmarried couple or buying with a friend, you need to be aware of the legal options for joint property ownership.

 There are two options available to you, firstly, purchasing as beneficial joint tenants, owing the property jointly.
 You do not own a specific share of the property, meaning you are unable to give away your share of the property in a will.
 Should one of you die, that person’s interest in the property automatically passes to the other owner or tenant.
 The alternative option is to own the property as tenants in common.
 As tenants in common, both owners jointly own the property, each having a specific share of the property.
 Owners are permitted to sell or mortgage their share of the home or pass it to someone else.
-Note that both parties to the house purchase are required to sign all the legal documents.
+Note that in both instances, all parties to the house purchase are required to sign the legal documents.

 Furthermore, a common law marriage is not a recognised legal status and does not afford the parties the same legal rights as a married couple.